Baker Botts: 20th century

+In 1997, the firm acquired Brumbaugh, Graves, Donohue & Raymond, a New York City law firm specializing in intellectual property disputes.

+21st century

+Merger with Miller, Cassidy, Larroca & Lewin

+Miller, Cassidy, Larroca & Lewin (formerly Miller, Cassidy & Evans) was a Washington, D.C.–based boutique law firm specializing in litigation, particularly criminal defense.
+Among the firm's founding partners and namesakes were Herbert J. "Jack" Miller and John Cassidy, both former United States Department of Justice officials.
+Miller had led the Criminal Division under Attorney General Robert F. Kennedy.
+The firm's prominent clients included President Richard Nixon, Senator Edward M. Kennedy, White House Deputy Chief of Staff Michael Deaver, NASCAR, and the American Broadcasting Company (ABC) in its litigation with Food Lion grocery stores.
+The firm merged with Baker Botts in 2001.

+Renaming as Baker Botts and recent history (2000-present)

 In 2000, the firm renamed itself Baker Botts.
-In 2019, John W. Martin was elected managing partner of the firm.
-Based in the Palo Alto office, Martin became Baker Botts’ first managing partner based outside of Texas.
+In 2002, Walter J. Smith was elected managing partner of the firm.
+In 2012, Andrew M. Baker was elected managing partner of the firm.
+In 2019, John W. Martin, a corporate transactional lawyer based in Palo Alto, became the first non-Texas-based partner to be elected managing partner of the firm.
+In 2023, Danny David was elected managing partner of the firm.
+In 2024, two individuals in Baker Botts' antitrust practice, including Maureen Ohlhausen, left the firm to join Wilson Sonsini Goodrich & Rosati.

 Baker Botts is active in community service and pro bono efforts.
 The firm provided legal support for victims of Hurricane Harvey in 2017 and responded to the COVID crisis with the publication of a COVID-19 Community Resource Guide.

+Rosneft controversy

-Dutch quality newspaper NRC investigated Baker Botts representation of Rosneft in a Dutch court case dealing with the Russian state's appropriation of Yukos.
-The two oil giants were embroiled in a bitter feud between Putin and an opponent of his, Khodorkovsy, the controlling shareholder of Yukos.
+Dutch quality newspaper NRC investigated Baker Botts's representation of Russian energy company Rosneft in a Dutch court case dealing with the Russian state's appropriation of Yukos.
+The two companies were embroiled in a bitter feud between Vladimir Putin and an opponent of his, Khodorkovsky, the controlling shareholder of Yukos.
 Khodorkovsky was subsequently jailed, and Rosneft picked up the pieces of Yukos' bankruptcy.

 Journalist Joep Dohmen of NRC wrote that Baker Botts helped its client Rosneft forge Armenian court rulings to shore up Rosneft's claims in Dutch courts.
 NRC, claiming possession of the actual court papers, found that Baker Botts partner Ryan Bull and his Moscow associate Izabella Sarkisyan were co-authors of the verdict in Case 1494, which, according to NRC, was handed to Armenian judge Dremeyan on a USB drive.
 According to NRC, the text included the Armenian coat of arms.
 The NRC article has been translated into English.
 The article stated that Rosneft and Baker Botts denied NRC's allegations.
-The article also stated that Yukos settled out of court after the Dutch court admitted the proofs of these actions.
+The article also stated that Yukos settled out of court after the Dutch court admitted the proof of these actions.

-Miller, Cassidy, Larroca & Lewin

-Miller, Cassidy, Larroca & Lewin (formerly Miller, Cassidy & Evans) was a Washington, D.C.-based boutique law firm law firm specializing in litigation, particularly criminal defense.
-Among its founding partners and namesakes were former United States Department of Justice officials Herbert J. "Jack" Miller, who led the Criminal Division under Attorney General Robert F. Kennedy, and John Cassidy.
-The firm's prominent clients included President Richard Nixon, Senator Edward M. Kennedy, White House Deputy Chief of Staff Michael Deaver, NASCAR, and the American Broadcasting Company (ABC) in its litigation with Food Lion grocery stores.
-The firm merged into Baker Botts in 2001.